Pvz25/Sock-Shop-New/INCIDENT-3-PAYMENT-FAILURE.md

 **Incident Type:** Distributed Transaction Failure Leading to Data Inconsistency
 **Severity:** Critical (P1)
-**User Impact:** Payment processed but order shows as "Payment Pending" or "Failed"
+**User Impact:** Payment service unavailable → User sees clear error message (with v1.1-error-fix) → Order marked as "PAYMENT_FAILED"
 **Root Cause:** Payment service unavailability during checkout causes transaction state inconsistency

 **✅ PREREQUISITE:** This incident leverages the newly implemented `OrderStatus` lifecycle in the orders service.
 Ensure you have deployed the v1.0-status-fix version with `CREATED`, `PENDING`, `PAID`, and `PAYMENT_FAILED` status support.

+**✅ UI ERROR HANDLING FIX (v1.1-error-fix):** As of November 2025, the front-end has been updated to properly display payment failure errors to users.
+The `v1.1-error-fix` image includes comprehensive error handling that shows clear, user-friendly messages when payment processing fails.
+This eliminates the previous issue where users saw no feedback (or incorrect success messages) despite backend payment failures.

 ## Incident Description

 This incident simulates a critical e-commerce scenario where:
 1. User places an order and completes checkout
 2. Payment service is temporarily unavailable or times out
-3. Payment is debited from user's account (or payment gateway shows success)
+3. **With v1.1-error-fix:** User immediately sees clear error message explaining payment failed
-4. Order service records the order as "Payment Failed" or "Pending"
+4. Order service records the order as "PAYMENT_FAILED" in database
-5. User is confused and frustrated (money taken, no order confirmation)
+5. **Before fix:** User confusion (money possibly taken, unclear status) → **After fix:** User informed and can retry

+**Note:** The v1.1-error-fix deployment significantly improves the user experience by providing immediate, clear feedback when payment processing fails, reducing customer confusion and support burden

 This is one of the **most critical production issues** in e-commerce because it:
 - Creates financial reconciliation problems